tahoe-lafs/tahoe-lafs/docs/specifications/uri.rst

 Directory URIs
 ==============

-The grid layer provides a mapping from URI to data.
-To turn this into a graph of directories and files, the "vdrive" layer (which sits on top of the grid layer) needs to keep track of "directory nodes", or "dirnodes" for short. dirnodes.rst_ describes how these work.
+The key-value store layer provides a mapping from URI to data.
+To turn this into a graph of directories and files, the "file store" layer (which sits on top of the key-value store layer) needs to keep track of "directory nodes", or "dirnodes" for short. dirnodes.rst_ describes how these work.

 Dirnodes are contained inside mutable files, and are thus simply a particular way to interpret the contents of these files.
 As a result, a directory